Man hospitalized following Monday afternoon shooting - NewsBreak

 Numerous gas station entrances blocked by law enforcement in Peoria area

-PEORIA (Heart of Illinois ABC) - The entrances to at least four Peoria area gas stations have been blocked off by squad cars of different law enforcement agencies.
+PEORIA (25 News Now) - The entrances to at least four Peoria area gas stations have been blocked off by squad cars of different law enforcement agencies.
 Law enforcement was seen at the Shell station at Knoxville and Nebraska and the Shell station between Rockwood and Sterling as well as the Shell station at Main and Blackjack in front of the Par-a-Dice casino in East Peoria.

 Natural gas leak causes evacuation of Peoria neighborhood

-PEORIA (Heart of Illinois ABC) - A natural gas leak and the risk of an explosion forced the evacuation of some Peoria residents on Tuesday.
+PEORIA (25 News Now) - A natural gas leak and the risk of an explosion forced the evacuation of some Peoria residents on Tuesday.
 The Peoria Fire Department said crews were called about 3:35 p.m. to a home in the 1000 block of NE Glendale Avenue, between Main Street and Hamilton Boulevard.

 Lightning causes house fire in Princeville